BIOP/ijp-imagetoatlas/usage.md

 -----

 At this point of the documentation, you're supposed to have created a QuPath project, compatible with ABBA as detailed from the documentation.
-The QuPath contains the sections coming from a single animal.
+The QuPath project contains sections coming from a single animal.

 * [**Getting started with Fiji's ABBA plugin**](import_qupath_project.md)
   * [BigDataViewer navigation](import_qupath_project.md#abba-navigation)